cambridgeltl/ECNMT/README.md

     cd ./NMT
     sh run_training.sh

 We provide COCO image features for Step 1 Emeregent Communication Pretraining.
 We also release our pretrained EC models which readers can use and directly go to Step 2.
+Please remember to modify the roots for training data, pretrained model and saved path before running the code.

 Baseline, RUN: